d9pouces/Updoc/doc/source/installation.rst

     sudo /etc/init.d/elasticsearch start

 Once ElasticSearch is installed, you need to configure your Updoc installation and change the `elasticsearch` section.
 The `hosts` value should be a list of at least one server (like `"db-es01.example.org:9200,db-es02.example.org:9200,db-es03.example.org:9200`).
-The ElasticSearch index must be initialized and existing documents indexed.
+The ElasticSearch index must be initialized (and existing documents indexed if you already added some documents).
-ElasticSearch indexing can be added at any time and allows to search words through all documents (instead of only looking to documents and keywords).
+ElasticSearch can be added at any time and allows to search words through all documents (instead of only looking to documents and keywords).

 .. code-block:: bash

-    updoc-manage init_es
+    updoc-ctl init_es